 - 1. Initial Screening of the Complaint, Comment, Suggestion, or Idea: - a.
 Any student that makes an inquiry about filing an oral or written complaint, comment, suggestion, or idea about a program will be recorded as it is received by the College. - b.
 The student should discuss the issue with the course Instructor and the Instructor will discuss the issue with their Program Director. - c.
 An informal resolution will be attempted by the College. - d.
-If the student is not satisfied with the resolution, the student can request in writing a meeting with the Program Director. - i.
-All written submissions must be submitted to the student's Program Director or mailed to the following:
+If the student is not satisfied with the resolution by the Appeal Committee, the student can request in writing a meeting with the Director of Education. - i.
+All written submissions must be submitted to the Director of Education or mailed to the following:

+Director of Education Taylor College

-Taylor College (PTA or Nursing) Program Director 5190 SE 125th Street Belleview, FL 34420
+5190 SE 125th Street Belleview, FL 34420

 - ii.
 The Program Director will respond to all comments within 10 business days to further discuss and resolve the issue.
-If an acceptable resolution has not been achieved within the given time frame, a written appeal may be made to the College President. - e.
-If such inquiries are received by other faculty or staff members, they will be referred to the Program Director or College President - 2.
-The President will not become involved until all actions to resolve the issue with the Program Director have been exhausted (unless the comment is directly related to the Program Director).
-The decision of the President will be final and not subject to further appeal. - a.
-Any issues involving the Program Director may be sent directly to the College President for initial resolution within 10 business days of receiving the inquiry - 3.
-If the student is not satisfied with the resolution, the student can submit the grievance in writing to the President.
-After the written grievance has been submitted, the President will schedule a meeting with the Grievance Committee (comprised of two Advisory Board members and a neutral member of the Taylor College staff). - a.
+If an acceptable resolution has not been achieved within the given time frame, a written appeal may be made to the Director of Education. - e.
+If such inquires are received by other faculty or staff members, they will be referred to the Program Director or Director of Education. - 2.
+The Campus President will not become involved until all actions to resolve the issue with the Program Director have been exhausted (unless the comment is directly related to the Program Director). - a.
+Any issues involving the Program Director may be sent directly to the Director of Education for initial resolution within 10 business days of receiving the inquiry. - 3.
+If the student is not satisfied with the resolution, the student can submit the grievance in writing to the Camus President.
+After the written grievance has been submitted, the Campus President will schedule a meeting with the Grievance Committee (comprised of two Advisory Board members and a neutral member of the Taylor College staff). - a.
 Records of all communication, meetings, and final resolution will be confidentially filed and kept by the College President for three (3) years. - b.
 Recommendations from the Grievance Committee will be submitted to the President. - c.
 The President will inform the student of the results of the Grievance Committee. - d.
+The decision of the Grievance committee is final. - e.
 If a student does not feel the school has adequately addressed a complaint or concern, the student may refer their grievance if unresolved to the following addresses: